Arm Keil Studio Pack for Visual Studio Code

 arm.arm-debugger): This extension provides access to the Arm Debugger engine for Visual Studio Code by implementing the Microsoft Debug Adapter Protocol (DAP).
 Arm Debugger supports connections to physical targets, either through external debug probes such as the Arm's ULINK™ family of debug probes, or through on-board low-cost debugging such as ST-Link or CMSIS-DAP based debug probes.

 arm.device-manager): This extension allows you to manage hardware connections for Arm Cortex®-M based microcontrollers, development boards, and debug probes.

 Arm Environment Manager (Identifier:

-arm.environment-manager): This extension installs the tools you specify in a manifest file in your environment.
-For example, Arm Compiler for Embedded, CMSIS-Toolbox, CMake, and Ninja can be installed to work with CMSIS solutions.
+arm.environment-manager): This extension installs the tools that you specify in a manifest file in your environment.
+For example, you can install Arm Compiler for Embedded, CMSIS-Toolbox, CMake, and Ninja to work with CMSIS solutions.

 Arm Virtual Hardware (Identifier:

 arm.virtual-hardware): This extension allows you to manage Arm Virtual Hardware models and run embedded applications on them.
 An authentication token is required to access the service.

 eclipse-cdt.memory-inspector): This extension allows you to analyze and monitor the memory contents in an embedded system.
 It helps you to identify and debug memory-related issues during the development phase of your project.

 eclipse-cdt.peripheral-inspector): This extension uses System View Description (SVD) files to display peripheral details.
 SVD files provide a standardized way to describe the memory-mapped registers and peripherals of a microcontroller or a System-on-Chip (SoC).

 The Arm Virtual Hardware extension is in development, and is not described in this guide.